paucku/tgb/README.md

 # rename_add_creation_date_in_the_beginning.rb
 This script adds modification time in the beginning of all files in a folder.
 Must be executed in the folder where the files are.

+# Tagit - tag files based on the folder name

+Tag files in a folder based on the name of the folder (adds the name of the folder in the back of the files in the folder).
+Must be executed in the folder where the files are.